What is the CMYK Color Model? Why Is It Important?

 Production printers are mainly for in-plant print shops or organizations that need to print on specialty media frequently.

-There will be numerous options for production printers on the market.
-For example, Xerox, whose products we sell, has entry-level production printers and advanced production printers.
+Numerous options for production printers are available on the market.
+For example, Xerox, whose products we sell, has entry-level and advanced production printers.